pikdum/steam-deck/README.md

 # pikdum's steam deck tools

-> **Notice:** Looks to be broken after upgrading due to a recent Vortex release.
-> Would recommend trying to disable auto-updating.

 ## what is this

 a collection of steam deck tools and scripts to help automate some things, starting with installing vortex